jfd02/TFT-OCR-BOT/README.md

    - Note the tesseract path from the installation.
    - Set the tesseract path in the ocr.py file (it may already be correct)
 5. Configure settings.py so the league client path is correct & enable surrender functionality if you desere it.
+6. Disable all in game overlays
-6. Run the main.py file
+7. Run the main.py file

 ## FEATURES:
 ![main](https://i.imgur.com/1bXOmag.png)